ArthurConmy/arthurconmy.github.io/docs/notes.md

 # Mathematics of Machine Learning <a href="../assets/MML.pdf" target="_blank">[link]</a>, complete.

 This is a new course, and I am not aware of any complete sets of notes available other than these at present.
+Currently, the references throughout the document are broken (is there an easy fix for this?!).

+# Principles of Statistics <a href="../assets/PoS/pos.pdf" target="_blank">[link]</a>. created 22nd October 2021.

+I have just started writing up notes for the Principles of Statistics course.